Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 • Know that insurance often covers it: The cost of professional tarping depends on the damage size and urgency, but don’t let that stop you.
 Most homeowner’s insurance policies cover this service as a necessary step to prevent further damage, so document everything for your claim.

-What Is an Emergency Roof Tarp Service?
+What Exactly Is an Emergency Roof Tarp Service?

 Think of an emergency roof tarp service as a first-aid kit for your home.
 When your roof suffers unexpected damage from a storm, a fallen tree, or another incident, it’s left vulnerable to the elements.
 An emergency tarp is a heavy-duty, waterproof covering that professionals install over the damaged area.
 It acts as a temporary bandage, providing a crucial layer of protection to keep rain, wind, and debris out of your home.